Charles Winslow Hall: Death and discovery

 In 1901, a year after Hall's mother died, Hall and Boriani planned to travel to Boston together so that he could see his father, who was around 80 at the time.
 They booked passage aboard the steamship Citta di Torino sailing from Genoa to Boston.

 As the Citta di Torino neared Boston, Hall grew ill, eventually calling for the ship's surgeon.
 Upon examining Hall, the surgeon discovered his chest binding, and both Hall and Boriani begged him to keep it secret.
 The surgeon decided to inform the captain of Hall's sex, although it seems no other passengers were notified.
 In spite of the surgeon's treatment, Hall died on September 29, 1901, before the ship reached port in Boston.
 Hall's illness was described as consumption, although it is unclear whether this was caused by tuberculosis.

 Hall's family was notified of his death upon the Citta di Torino's arrival in Boston on October 1, and his body was collected by his cousin.
 At this point, the story broke in local newspapers, who described Hall as an eccentric or insane woman masquerading as a man.
 The family held a private funeral, to which Boriani was invited.

 Most of those close to the story refused to speak to journalists; however, Boriani was interviewed via an interpreter, and Hall's father attributed his lifestyle to a desire to emulate famously lesbian artist Rosa Bonheur.
 The story was reported in several newspapers around the country and printed alongside stories of other "masquerading" or "passing women" in the years following.

 Gender identity

-Most contemporary sources refer to Hall as a woman, while modern sources refer to Hall variously as a man or a lesbian woman.
+Some contemporary sources refer to Hall as a woman, while modern sources refer to Hall variously as a man or a lesbian woman.
 How Hall may have identified himself is unknown, but at the time of his death, he did not wish his female biological sex to be known.